 The Niagara Falls Underground Railroad Heritage Center is an experiential museum that reveals authentic stories of Underground Railroad freedom seekers and abolitionists in Niagara Falls.
 We inspire visitors to recognize modern injustices that stem from slavery and to take action toward an equitable society.
+It is located in the former U.S. Customhouse building.

 Upon arrival visitors will be greeted with an exhibit section in the atrium of the Amtrak Station that, moving left to right (south to north and slavery to freedom), will express the long and tumultuous journey of the Underground Railroad up to the point of reaching Niagara Falls.
 Through powerful imagery and content, the "Network Wall" communicates that this historic phenomenon was neither a railroad nor underground, but rather a network of people, routes, and means of transport; and that it also serves as a metaphor for human movement, and that slavery removed basic human rights that compelled freedom seekers to leave at great risk.